-For businesses wanting to extend their deadline to March 2022, you must contact HMRC if you wish to negotiate a repayment plan.
+For businesses wanting to extend their deadline to March 2022, you must contact HMRC directly if you wish to negotiate a repayment plan.
 This is not an automatic offer, with penalties and/or interest charged for late payment if the repayment plan is not negotiated.
+We believe HMRC plan to allow online applications through your Government Gateway accounts, but this has not yet been launched.